FlickaMdadisi/Data-Analyst-Portfolio/Poster/README.md

 ## Local Livelihood Differences in Mataban, Somalia

-Present research findings to better understand humanitarian and labor needs in Somalia.
+Present research analysis and findings to better understand humanitarian and labor needs in Somalia.

 ### Description

 This is a poster presentation on differentiated livelihood outcomes across four villages in Mataban district in central Somalia.
-It provides insight into conflict and climate affected communities using survey data and statistical analysis.
-I used `posterdown::posterdown_betterport` to generate HTML conference poster.
+It provides insight into conflict and climate affected communities using survey data and statistical analysis. `posterdown::posterdown_betterport` in RStudio was used to generate this HTML conference poster in R Studio.

-### Analysis
+### Analysis Overview

 - **Research Question:** Is there a relationship between different villages in the region and livelihood outcomes?